The Best Pubs in Manchester

 The Rose & Monkey Hotel, Manchester M4 5JZ

 The Rose and Monkey dates back to 1843 and sits on the doorstep of the Industrial Revolution, where the first steam powered mill was built by trailblazing industrialist Richard Arkwright.
-It’s had a chequered past.
-The Rose’s early punters were the factory workers and a ropey cast of vagabonds, musicians, and thieves.
+It’s had a chequered past. when early punters were the factory workers and a ropey cast of vagabonds, musicians, and thieves.
 It was also a thriving market pub due its proximity to Smithfield’s fruit and veg market (which has sadly been long knocked down).

 Star and Garter